 Financial institutions can help stop financial abuse of older adults when they identify incidents and report to them to the appropriate authorities.
 Prompt reporting of suspected financial exploitation to law enforcement, protective services, and/or a long-term care ombudsman can trigger appropriate intervention, prevention of financial losses, and other remedies.

 To protect Minnesota’s older adults from financial abuse, the Commerce Department encourages Minnesota’s financial institutions to follow this guidance and to train its staff and customers on how to spot fraud.
 Outreach programs in your communities can be achieved by using handouts and other material that are available for use.
-The Reporting Financial Abuse of Older Adults (.pdf) brochure can be used by your staff and customers to bring awareness to the signs of elder financial abuse.

 Possible Signs of Financial Abuse of Older Adults

 Erratic or unusual banking transactions or change in banking patterns:

 - Frequent large withdrawals, including daily maximum cash withdrawals from ATM’s